stephan-hof/pyrocksdb/docs/tutorial/index.rst

 * :py:attr:`rocksdb.Options.db_log_dir`

-To encode this unicode objects the `sys.getfilesystemencoding()` encoding is used
+To encode this path name, `sys.getfilesystemencoding()` encoding is used.

 Access
 ======